Ninjineers-2383/REEFSCAPE/README.md

 ## Flywheel Constants

-Flywheels have PIDF gains and motor configs:
+Flywheels have mechanism gains and motor configs:

+* Motor Configs:

+  * canIds: List of canIDs for motors in group.
+First canID will be master

+  * reversed: Reverse config for each motor: first boolean will reverse the master motor, the next booleans will reverse the follower motors relative to the master motor

+  * gearRatio: ratio of motor revolutions (rotations) to mechanism revolutions (rotations or radians)

+  * canBus: For TalonFX can be name of CANivore or "rio", unused on SparkMax

-* Gains
+* Gains:

   Feedback:

-  kP: (volts / rotation / second)
+  * kP: (volts / rotation / second)

-  kI: (volts / rotation)
+  * kI: (volts / rotation)

-  kD: (volts / rotation / second^2)
+  * kD: (volts / rotation / second^2)

   Feedforward:

-  kS: (volts)
+  * kS: (volts)

-  kV: (volts / rotation / second)
+  * kV: (volts / rotation / second)

-  kA: (volts / rotation / second^2) (Not recommended to be non 0) (Not used in SparkMax control)
+  * kA: (volts / rotation / second^2) (Not recommended to be non 0) (Not used in SparkMax control)

+  Tolerance:

+  * kTolerance: Velocity tolerance for mechanism to be considered at setpoint

+## PositionJoint Constants

-* Motor Configs
+* HardwareConfig
-  canIds: List of canIDs for motors in group.
+  * canIds: List of canIDs for motors in group.
 First canID will be master

-  reversed: Reverse config for each motor: first boolean will reverse entire group, next booleans are all relative to master motor
+  * reversed: Reverse config for each motor: first boolean will reverse entire group, next booleans are all relative to master motor

-  gearRatio: ratio of mechanism to motor
+  * gearRatio: ratio of motor revolutions (rotations) to mechanism units, e.g. rotations, radians, or meters.

+  * currentLimit: current limit of the motor (Amps)

+  * gravity: GravityType.CONSTANT for a mechanism where gravity acts in a constant way (e.g. turret or elevator), GravityType.COSINE for pivots with a 0 position horizontal, and GravityType.SINE for pivots with a 0 position vertical (not supported on TalonFX)

+  * encoderType: Use EncoderType.INTERNAL to use the motor's internal encoder for relative positioning, EncoderType.EXTERNAL_CANCODER to use a CANCoder for absolute positioning Encoder_Type.EXTERNAL_DIO to use an external encoder connected to the Rio's DIO ports for absolute positioning, and Encoder_Type.EXTERNAL_SPARK to use an external encoder connected to the SPARK MAX motor controller for absolute positioning (not supported for TalonFX).

+  * encoderID: The CAN/DIO ID for the external encoder, can be left as 0 or -1 if using EncoderType.INTERNAL or EncoderType.EXTERNAL_SPARK.

+  * encoderOffset: The offset of the absolute encoder, in rotations.
+If using EncoderType.INTERNAL or EncoderType.EXTERNAL_SPARK an empty Rotation (new Rotation2d()) can be used.

-  canBus: For TalonFX can be name of CANivore or "rio", unused on SparkMax
+  * canBus: For TalonFX can be name of CANivore or "rio", unused on SparkMax

-## PositionJoint Constants

 * Gains

-  Very similar to Flywheel with minor differences noted here
+  Feedback:
+  * kP: (volts / rotation / second)
+  * kI: (volts / rotation)
+  * kD: (volts / rotation / second^2)

+  Feedforward:
+  * kS: (volts)
+  * kV: (volts / rotation / second)
+  * kA: (volts / rotation / second^2) (Not recommended to be non 0) (Not used in SparkMax control)
-  kG: Feedforward to compensate for effects of gravity
+  * kG: (volts) Feedforward to compensate for effects of gravity

+  Trapezoidal:
+  * kMaxVelo: (rotation / second)
+  * kMaxAccel: (rotation / second^2)

+  Positional Bounds:
+  * kMinPosition: (rotation)
+  * kMaxPosition: (rotation)

+  Tolerance:
-  kTolerance: Position tolerance for joint to be considered at setpoint
+  * kTolerance: Position tolerance for joint to be considered at setpoint

-* HardwareConfig
-  gearRatio: ratio of mechanism (radians or meters) to motor (rotations)
-  gravity: GravityType.Constant for an elevator, and GravityType.COSINE for pivots.
-(This means that pivots must have a 0 position horizontal)
+  Default Setpoint:
+  * kDefaultSetpoint: (rotation) the setpoint the mechanism should go to upon intialization